barryclark/jekyll-now/_posts/2016-01-06-Supercharging-android-apps-using-tensorflow.md

 The model here is what's known as a deep [convolutional neural network](https://youtu.be/bEUX_56Lojc?t=2m53s).
 It is built in the Inception architecture described in [Going Deeper with Convolutions](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Szegedy_Going_Deeper_With_2015_CVPR_paper.pdf).
 Convolutional neural networks are some of the most popular models in deep learning.
 They have been very successful in image recognition (so much so, that most highly ranked teams in the competition used them).

-The model is read from the file and fed into tensorflow when the app starts up.
+The model is read from the file and fed into TensorFlow when the app starts up.
 This [code](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/android/jni/tensorflow_jni.cc#L50)  is actually really interesting to read and see how to communicate with tensorflow (if you run the app with your device connected to your computer, you can see these helpful log messages printed in logcat).

 ## Build System
 Android apps that utilize TensorFlow cannot be built the traditional Gradle way.
 Because the app has to contain NDK elements as well as TensorFlow itself, a more elaborate build system is required.
 The example is configured to be built with Google's [Bazel](http://bazel.io/) build system running from the TensorFlow root directory.